Lifestyle

 Not cleaning oil spills on driveways with gravel

-If you have gravel as part of your driveway surface, this step is extra important for you, so pay attention!
+If you have a resin bound gravel driveway as part of your surface, this step is extra important for you, so pay attention!
 Before applying new asphalt sealcoating on top of gravel surfaces, wipe out any oil stains from these areas with a paper towel soaked in kerosene or mineral spirits before washing the area with a garden hose to remove residual chemicals.
 Existing oil stains that are not removed before sealcoating will set into the gravel and prevent your asphalt sealant from adhering to the surface.

 Applying sealant in direct sunlight